RoninTech/ta-helper/content/travels/hong-kong-what.md

 #### The Anfield Wrap

 By posting on the Anfield Wrap Facebook group we managed to get tickets to the match from someone who worked at Standard Chartered in Hong Kong.
 The day before the game was the live show which was awesome.
-Hung out and went clubbing util 5AM with Gareth Roberts and John Gibbons from the show.
+Hung out and went clubbing until 5AM with Gareth Roberts and John Gibbons from the show.
 We also met Melissa Reddy who is a Liverpool sports writer.
 Turns out the organizer of the Hong Kong LFC Club, Ian, went to St. Eddy’s ([St. Edwards College, Liverpool](https://goo.gl/maps/wwkfj1Ar21fZvidL6)) just a year or two behind Paul and remembered all the same teachers.
 Small world! 🙂

 </br>
 <div style="text-align: center">